2016 Imlay Heaps Pack for canyoneering

 Colors for the upcoming year are Great Pumpkin Orange and Envious Green, with the Grey packcloth in places and the Silver webbing and buckles, most places.
 The lid straps and buckles are black, so they will be easier to keep separate.

 The shipment is due into our shop on January 29, 2016.
-Now taking pre-orders at CanyoneeringUSA.com.
+Now available to order at the CanyoneeringUSA Store .

 There will be a women's version of the Heaps pack called the Shinumo - but that is a different post for another night.